echeran/smile-of-murugan/webbook/chapter06.md

 problem of *Tolkāppiyam,* its date, its structure etc. will be discussed in detail later (cf. Chapter 9).

-Now to the theory of literature as such.
-Chart No. 6 shows the basic division of the substance (*poru!*) or subject-matter, of the content of poetry.
+Now to the theory of literature as such. @fig-porul shows the basic division of the substance (*poru!*) or subject-matter, of the content of poetry.